KevJohBer/The-Coffee-Spot/README.md

 * As a user I can view the current subscriptions that I have active by viewing my progile page.
 * As a user I can view my invoices to see how much I am paying.

+### User Experience Goals

+The goal is to create an environment for the user that is so easy to use that they could use it multiple times a day if the user so wishes.
+The users objective will most likely be to subscribe or order, therefor the functionality is based around just that.
+The user should not have to go between pages in order to complete that task, it should all be condensed in one place for simplicitys sake.

 ## Design

 The Coffee spot has many features. alot of these features are located in the same place to make them easily accessible by the user.
 For example, alot of the information regarding special offers, subscriptions, menu items and general information about the page can be found right at the home page.
 This is all to avoid the hassle of having to go back and forth between pages in order for the user to complete a specific task.
 The site is minimal in its design so that it does not overstimulate the user with images and unecessary design features.
 The application is a tool that is meant to be used often or as frequently as the user will want the product.